 When we think of lone workers we think of people isolated in remote areas but lone worker, by definition can include:

-- Staff on the night shift working in petrol stations
+- Staff on the night shift

 - Delivery workers